tulatorres/STACKS/README.md

 - Only need to run the `conda create` once
 - Always activate stacks2!

-- Also before processing, upload your fastq.gz file (or whichever zip file has your genetic data) onto beartooth
+- Also before processing, upload your fastq.gz file (or whichever zip file has your genetic data) onto HPC of choice (see note below)
 - I am using [cyberduck](https://cyberduck.io/) to help with uploading and finding files, organizing data, and writing slurm scripts (**highly recommend**)

 #### 0c.
 Data Prep and Organization #####